graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_SQL_STATEMENT_TIMEOUT`: the maximum number of seconds an individual SQL query is allowed to take during GraphQL execution.
 Default: unlimited
+- `GRAPH_DISABLE_SUBSCRIPTION_NOTIFICATIONS`: disables the internal
+  mechanism that is used to trigger updates on GraphQL subscriptions.
+When this variable is set to any value, `graph-node` will still accept GraphQL subscriptions, but they won't receive any updates.

 ## Miscellaneous